cronvel/spellcast/doc/story.md

 * content type: tags (only *gosub* tags)

 The *split* tag is used to split players in two or more scenario branches.
-Instead of playing together the same scene, group of players can play different scenes.
+Instead of playing together the same scene, groups of players can play different scenes.

 Inside a *split* tag, there must be at least two [*gosub* tags](#ref.flow.gosub), those *gosub* tags must have a [*roles* parameter tags](#ref.flow.gosub.roles).